manelferreira/simple-serverless/README.md

 In the serverless.yml plugin's section, configure the plugin as:
 - ./local_plugins/serverless-sequelize-migrations

-You must also clone the plugins GitHub project on the parent directory of this project.
+You must also clone the plugin's GitHub project into this project's parent directory.
 There is a configured symlink pointing to a folder in this location.
 ```

 ###  Run serverless function locally